tlanettepollard/ToDoApp-TLP/codenotes.md

 ### 02/22/2022

 I decided to start again today.
 I was coming too confused about how to continue the app.
 I'm still going to refer to the MDN article.
+So I erased all of my files and I am starting from scratch.

+Resources:

+- [Cyishere.dev](https://codesandbox.io/s/iwfy7?file=/src/components/TodoList.js)-- followed his organization for component file structure and app template.

 ---